rikhuijzer/phd-thesis/chapters/discussion.typ

 This dataset consisted of physical measures (e.g., number of push-ups and 2800 meters running time) and psychological measures (e.g., the NEO-PI-3 personality questionnaire) and was gathered in the first week of the selection period.
 When aiming to predict who would drop out, we combined the predictions with model explanations.
 For the predictions, we found that XGBoost performed best in terms of predictive performance.
-However, it was not interpretable because the model is too complex to interpret directly.
+However, the model is too complex to interpret directly.
-Therefore, interpretations methods are needed which require a simplified representation of the model.
+Therefore, interpretations methods, such as SHAP @lundberg2017unified, are needed which require a simplified representation of the model.
 This simplification could hide biases or reliability issues.
 With the other models, we found that SIRUS performed slightly better than the linear model on our dataset.
 We also found that the SIRUS model was able to predict dropouts with a good accuracy, while retaining stability and interpretability.